Supporting survivors of sexual violence and child sexual abuse

 This means when the services are re-commissioned and developed for the future they can even more closely meet the needs of the people in Cambridgeshire and Peterborough who use them.

-Both surveys are being run by the Cambridgeshire and Peterborough Office of the Police and Crime Commissioner.
-All responses will be kept completely confidential and all data collected will be stored securely for the duration of this project and then destroyed, in accordance with General Data Protection policy requirements.
+Both surveys were run by the Cambridgeshire and Peterborough Office of the Police and Crime Commissioner.
+All responses have been kept completely confidential and all data collected stored securely for the duration of this project and then destroyed, in accordance with General Data Protection policy requirements.
 We may use anonymised quotations from responses in our report.

-The surveys take less than 10 minutes to complete.
-Thank you in advance for investing your time in completing it.
+Thank you in for investing your time in completing the survey.

 If you want to talk to someone about any issues raised in the survey please contact the Cambridge and Peterborough Rape Crisis Partnership. https://www.caprcp.org.uk/